 Current study

 The current study examines the effect of the 2020 U.S. presidential election on the psychological wellbeing of Latinos/Hispanics in the U.S.-Mexico border region.
 This region and the city of El Paso in particular is unique because of continued ties between Mexican-Americans living in the US and family members living in Mexico, familiarity and contact with the border and border regulations, and the majority status of Latinos in this region (the population of El Paso County is 82.9% Latino, the majority of whom have Mexican heritage; CITE).
 We specifically examined the effect of the election on young adults, many of whom voted in this election for the first time, as it is an important stage of ethnic and political identity development (CITE).
 In addition to being a unique population among which to examine these effects, this was a particularly unique election for several reasons.
 Because of the ongoing COVID-19 pandemic, Texas Gov. Greg Abbott extended the early voting period to allow for less crowding at the polls on Election Day, resulting in a record high number of voters on the first day of early voting (CITE).
 El Paso also experienced its worst COVID-19 outbreak in October and early November of 2020 with a record high number of cases requiring hospitalizations and intensive care treatment and a record high number of deaths from COVID-19, resulting in the use of several mobile morgues (CITE).
-The surge prompted the El Paso County Judge to issue a stay-at-home order from Oct.
-25, 2020 – Nov.
-8, 2020 (CITE).
 Thus, this was a unique time and place to examine how macrolevel factors, including the 2020 U.S. national election, impacted individuals’ mental health and wellbeing.

 METHOD